beardhatcode/savina-implementaions/pony/Dining_Ponies.md

     this.doDelayed({(l:Philosopher tag) => l.requestSticks(); None })
 ```

-This is done by simply sending a `takeStick` request to the table.
+This is carried out by simply sending a `takeStick` request to the table.
 After requesting sticks we must wait for a `stick` message as response form the table.
 To keep track of which sticks we do not have an answer for we set `_sticksPending` to `true` for both sticks.

 ```pony
   be requestSticks()=>